Looking for something specific? Skip ahead:

-By clicking View from the partner's manage page or the partnership's admin page, you'll be directed to the partnership’s hub page.
+By clicking View Live page from the partnership's admin page, you'll be directed to the partnership’s hub page.

 This hub page is a dedicated page for the partnership.
 In addition to including information about the partner organization, it also includes the petitions that are included in the partnership (depending on moderation).